ThePansmith/thepansmith.github.io/content/posts/colts/index.md

 ### Regarding Voting
 **Q**: How would voting work? \
-**A**: The vote would be hosted on a Discord, Curseforge or another platform, with a verification process in place to ensure that casted COLTS votes are authentic.
+**A**: The vote would be hosted on Curseforge, Discord or another platform, with a verification process in place to ensure that casted COLTS votes are authentic.
 Discussion channels would also be opened to allow developers to further discuss their thoughts.
+If you have a platform in specific that you think would work best, feel free to mention it in your vote.

 **Q**: How often would these votes occur? \
 **A**: Once every year seems ideal.
 This frequency strikes a balance between providing flexibility to account for new updates bringing technical improvements and version longevity.

+**Q**: How would verification work? \
+**A**: In the case that these votes were to be handled by Curseforge or Modrinth, this could be fairly streamlined, as they would have access to more data and could handle this automatically.
+In the event these votes are done by a third party, the best option would likely be to keep it simple and check mod downloads on Curseforge/Modrinth.
+Admittedly, the hard part would be finding a balance between ensuring accounts are legitimate and not unintentionally disenfranchising chunks of the mod developer community.

 ### Miscellaneous Questions
 **Q**: How would the mod developers be made aware of this proposal? \